liuguansam/MET-CS-633-EL-2016-Hello-World/README.md

 # MET-CS-633-EL-2016-Hello-World
-the purpose if this repository is for eight students to learn basic Git commands by merging eight lines from this poem
+the purpose if this repository is for eight students to learn basic Git commands by merging nine lines from this poem

-Poem by Anna Akhmatova
+(1) Poem by Anna Akhmatova - The Muse - 1924

-     The Muse

-(1) All that I am hangs by a thread tonight
+(2) All that I am hangs by a thread tonight

-(2) as I wait for her whom no one can command.
+(3) as I wait for her whom no one can command.

-(3) Whatever I cherish most - youth, freedom, glory -
+(4) Whatever I cherish most - youth, freedom, glory -

-(4) fades before her who bears the flute in her hand.
+(5) fades before her who bears the flute in her hand.

-(5) And look! she comes ... she tosses back her veil,
+(6) And look! she comes ... she tosses back her veil,

-(6) staring me down, serene and pitiless.
+(7) staring me down, serene and pitiless.

-(7) "Are you the one," I ask, "whom Danter heard dictate
+(8) "Are you the one," I ask, "whom Danter heard dictate

-(8) the lines of his Inferno?"
+(9) the lines of his Inferno?"
 She answers: "Yes."

- 1924